Saranac Lake, New York: Will Rogers Memorial Hospital

 Author Mark Twain vacationed on Lake Flower in 1901 at the height of his fame.
 While there, he wrote a Conan Doyle spoof, "A Double-Barreled Detective Story".

 After multiple fires destroyed a large part of downtown, Saranac Lake rebuilt in the 1920s.
 The Hotel Saranac was built in the Art Deco style and still stands.
 Other permanent buildings were added to the townscape.
 During the Prohibition era, rum-running was common in the village, as smugglers brought liquor from over the border from Canada.
 Gangster Legs Diamond visited his brother Eddy, who had TB and stayed at a local cottage sanatorium.
 During the 1920s, entertainer Al Jolson and president Calvin Coolidge were semi-frequent visitors to the village; Jolson once performed a solo for three hours at the Pontiac Theater on Broadway.

 Beginning in 1936, physicist Albert Einstein had a summer home in Saranac Lake, renting the cottage of local architect William L. Distin; he often sailed with his wife on Lake Flower.
 During World War II, Einstein summered frequently at Knollwood Club on Lower Saranac Lake.
 He heard with others from the radio that on August 6, 1945, the atom bomb had been dropped on Hiroshima.
 A few days later, Einstein gave his first interview about this event at Knollwood.

 In 1954, Saranac Lake hosted the world premiere of the Biblical epic film The Silver Chalice, in which actor Paul Newman made his debut.
 Several of the stars, including Virginia Mayo, visited the village and participated in the winter carnival parade.

 Since the late 20th century, Saranac Lake has become a more conventional tourist destination.
 New York's former governor, Andrew Cuomo, has visited there ever since he was a teenager and regularly vacations there with his family.
 The Hotel Saranac is a memorable early 20th century Art Deco structure.
 The former sanatorium is now used as the corporate call center for the American Management Association.

 Numerous properties are listed on the National Register of Historic Places: the Dr. A. H. Allen Cottage, Berkeley Square Historic District, Bogie Cottage, Peyton Clark Cottage, Coulter Cottage, Cure Cottage at 43 Forest Hill Avenue, Denny Cottage, Fallon Cottage Annex, Freer Cottage, Hathaway Cottage, Helen Hill Historic District, Highland Park Historic District, Hill Cottage, The Homestead, Kennedy Cottage, Lane Cottage, Larom Cottage, Dr. Henry Leetch House, Lent Cottage, Little Red, Marquay Cottage, Marvin Cottage, Musselman Cottage, New York Central Railroad Adirondack Division Historic District, Partridge Cottage, Pittenger Cottage, Pomeroy Cottage, Will Rogers Memorial Hospital, Orin Savage Cottage, Paul Smith's Electric Light and Power and Railroad Company Complex, Prospect Point Camp, Stevenson Cottage, Stuckman Cottage, Trudeau Sanatorium, Chester Valentine House, Wilson Cottage, and Witherspoon Cottage.

+186 buildings in the village are listed on the National Register of Historic Places.